Logiqx/logiqx.github.io/WCA.md

 This project includes a number of scripts to download and optimise the WCA results [export](https://www.worldcubeassociation.org/results/misc/export.html).

+It is used by the senior rankings and for other statistical projects using the WCA database.

 **Docker + Jenkins + MariaDB + SQL**, GNU General Public License v3.0

 [wca-stats](https://github.com/Logiqx/wca-stats) - World Cube Association  Collection of statistics

-This project contains a collection of statistics produced from WCA database.
+This project contains a collection of statistics produced from WCA database via SQL queries.

+The majority of these queries were created in response to requests in the Facebook group [WCA Statistics](https://www.facebook.com/groups/439995439706174).

 **SQL**, GNU General Public License v3.0